SpeciesFileGroup/taxonworks_doc/manuals/NOMENCLATURE_BASICS.md

 The original combination is required to keep track of the taxon history, properly handle parentheses in the author string, and also to validate homonymy between taxa.
 There are two ways to enter the original combination in TaxonWorks

+### Cititing the original combination
+To cite usage of the original combination cite the taxon name (Protonym) itself.
+This is because you are citing the fact that a) there is some name that b) came into existence in some first use, i.e. the definition of a Protonym.

 #### Method 1 (when the original combination is different from the current combination)
 1) To properly handle taxonomy, always enter taxon name (basic information) in the original form (e.g. species was described as Aus albus Author, now it is Ba alba (Author), the name of the taxon should stay as 'albus', the form transition will be handled by the genus gender and the species part of speach.